Wednesday, March 05, 2008

 3.

-At Schleiz in Germany we had nice weather, beer, etc. But still major troubles with the old ladies gearbo.
+At Schleiz in Germany we had nice weather, beer, etc. But still major troubles with the old ladies gearbox.
 Missing gears up and down I had to struggle my way amongst fat German BMW's and Jap kamikaze.
 Best man was Eric on his Norton.

 The trac is beautiful but very tricky